bev-a-tron/bev-a-tron.github.io/_posts/2020-04-05-im-an-extrovert-and-im-fine.markdown

 My to-do list includes things like writing a book, making a personal website (beverlylau.com; don’t go there — it’s not finished yet), designing a board game, making a phone app for teaching kids about compassion, and finally planting the herbs I got for Christmas.

 But if the weather is nice (which, let’s face it, is always true in the East Bay), I will always prioritize going outside over working on a personal project indoors.
 My argument is that nice weather is fleeting.
-I’ll write that book or make that website when the weather is shitty (it’s never shitty).
+I’ll write that book or make that website when the weather is shitty.
+(It’s never shitty.)

 But it doesn’t stop at weather.
 A Nobel prize-winning scientist is giving a lecture?
 That’s also fleeting.
 I mean, how often can I just take a train an hour away to go see a famous scientist speak in an intimate setting?
 I’ll work on my phone app afterward (which I never do, because it’s too late, and I’m tired and I just want to Netflix and sleep).